 Paul enjoyed another successful season in 2013 culminating in the European Championships in Italy where he took the silver in the men’s class 1 singles - losing to great friend and teammate Rob Davies in the final - and then combined with Rob to win gold in the team event.

 Paul recovered from a broken leg during the winter to come back in 2014 and win individual medals in Slovenia and Slovakia and take gold in the team event with Rob in both tournaments.
-He missed the chance to add a World Championship medal to his collection in 2014 and defend his European team title in 2015 through injury but is determined to get back to full fitness in 2016 and challenge for another Paralympic medal in Rio.
+He missed the chance to add a World Championship medal to his collection in 2014 and defend his European team title in 2015 through injury.

 Son Jonathan has also taken up table tennis and plays for Wales U21.